 Fabrics with Leno weave : Gauze, net, tulle.

-9 Oxford Weave
+9. Oxford Weave

-In this two, thin warp yarns are woven to each very soft, thicker yarn in the weft direction.
+In this two, thin warp yarns are woven into each very soft, thicker yarn in the weft direction.
 This results in the thin warp yarns breaking and leaving holes.

 Fabrics with oxford weave : Oxford cloth, shirting.

-10 Bedford cord weave
+10. Bedford cord weave

-11 Waffle Weave
+11. Waffle Weave

 This is also called honeycomb weave because of the pattern it creates on the face of the fabric.
 The warp and weft threads are interlaced and floated in a manner that produces a regular pattern of small square ridges and hollows in the fabric.
 This weave has a 3D effect but makes for a rough surface because of the raised areas on the face of the fabric.
 The shapes formed on the fabric surface maybe square or diamond.

-12 Pile weave
+12. Pile weave

-This is a weave that is used to make a soft pile fabric which is very absorbant and insulating .
+This is a weave that is used to make a soft pile fabric which is very absorbent and insulating .
 You will find cut/uncut piles on one side or either side of the fabric as a result of this weaving.
-Ground yarns and additional yarns for the pile are used in the fabric construction
+The uncut or loop piles have loops

-13 Jacquard weave
+13. Jacquard weave

 This is a beautiful weave with intricate and colourful designs woven into the fabric.
 This weave is produced on a jacquard loom.

 The weave results in a fabric which is strong and lustrous and has a luxurious look and feel.
 Jacquards can be made one color or a mix of colors and can be used to create simple as well as complex patterns.

 Fabrics with this fabric weave : Brocade, Damask, Brocatelle, Matelasse are fabrics with this weave and these fabrics are typically used for bedding, upholstery, draperies etc.

-14 Dobby weave
+14. Dobby weave

 You need special dobby machines to create this weave.
 The machine selectively raises some warp threads and selectively depresses others with the help of a dobby card.
 The fabric which is woven this way is comparatively flat and fine.

 Fabric with Dobby weave : Moss crepe.

-15 Crepe weave
+15. Crepe weave

 Fabric with this weave : Crepe fabric

-16 Lappet weave
+16. Lappet weave

 Lappet weave is a method of creating machine-made embroidery-like figures on a fabric ground, by introducing warp threads.
 Swivel weave a similar weave in which weft threads are introduced.
 It is very similar to how embroidery is done.

-17 Tapestry Weave
+17. Tapestry Weave

-The complex designs characterised by numerous colour changes are formed by weft yarns and warp yarns.
+The complex designs characterized by numerous colour changes are formed by weft yarns and warp yarns.
 It is used interchangeably with jacquard weave.
-You will find wall hangings and flatweave rugs made in this technique
+You will find wall hangings and flatweave rugs made in this technique.

-18 Double cloth weave
+20. Double cloth weave